 They seemed like a novelty in the nineties, but refurbished motels have gone from kitsch to cutting-edge, and play a key role in the future of hospitality.

+One of the effects of COVID is that it sent a lot of people back to nature, to spaces with plenty of space.
 A peculiar thing has happened where I live, in New York City.
 Rents are through the roof, and so is car ownership.
 The pandemic pushed people out of town — for a while.
 Now they’re back, and they’re having to offer well above asking for apartment rentals.
 (Bidding wars!
 For rentals!
-We thought that only happened with tech bros in San Francisco.)
+We thought that only happened to tech bros in San Fran.)
 Meanwhile, the number of cars registered in the city has skyrocketed — the highways jammed with more broken heroes than ever.

 All these new cars need somewhere to go, and now that everyone wants their own Walden, the cars are going upstate, out east, down the shore, set on a path of highways and parkways and byways and back streets.
 And boy howdy there are a lot of renovated, remodeled, refurbished, and restored motels on those roads, none of them terribly content to give you just a bed and a roof for the night.
 They want to give you entertainment, cuisine, cutting-edge design, and — appropriate for these times — doors that open right up to the outside air, maybe even right to your car.

 For all of its influence, the pandemic merely accelerated what was already in progress.
 With environmental sensitivity more important than ever, repurposing a roadside inn is a great way to reuse existing materials — especially when they come pre-loaded with a visual character this clearly defined.
 In an age where authenticity trumps excess, little reimagining is required to bring motels back to relevance in the current century.
-In fact, the format itself is back in full fashion: brand new, purpose-built motels and motor courts are starting to become a serious thing.
+In fact, the format itself is back in full fashion: brand new, purpose-built motels and motor courts are becoming a serious thing.

 We’ve collected here some of our favorite restored motels in America — evidence that the craze is showing no signs of slowing, and that the road to a sustainable future goes through a discarded past.